CLICK HERE for Facts About Cats

 The Beach Boys song, Shannon, was written about guitarist/singer, Carl Wilsons Irish Setter.

 Many animals seem to take on a more juvenile state as they are domesticated, getting bigger eyes, smaller faces and less aggressive demeanors.
 One common way of achieving a domesticated form of a species might be to slow down the development of the animal, Axelsson says.
-So the finding here, that its the development of the nervous system thats affected, gives some support to this theory.
+It appears that its the development of the nervous system thats affected, gives some support to this theory.

 Other raccoons will back down during feeding to let a a mother and her cubs eat before any others.